aisingapore/TagUI/README.md

 :----:|:------
 firefox|run on visible Firefox browser (need to install Firefox, and SlimerJS - https://slimerjs.org) debug|show run-time backend messages from PhantomJS for detailed tracing or logging
-- Extension of flow filename can be no extension, .gui or .txt
+- Flow filename extension can be no extension, .gui or .txt
 - Browser settings can be configured in tagui_config.txt

 # Pipeline